timfilzinger/idp-software.com/docs/capabilities/document-understanding/index.md

 # Document Understanding

-> **Note**: This content is a first draft and needs revision by a human expert in document understanding.

 Document understanding is the technology that enables machines to comprehend and interpret the content, structure, and context of documents, going beyond simple text recognition to achieve a human-like understanding of documents.

 ## Overview